gurkenlabs/litiengine-docs/getting-started/install-and-start.md

 ## Start SDK in Windows

 LITIENGINE provides an editor to creat game environments and manage resources.
 Here we will introduce how to use LITIENGINE SDK in Windows.
-First, you should download this [Here](https://litiengine.com/download/).
+First, you should download SDK [Here](https://litiengine.com/download/).
 Click this link and download the file for Windows.

 ![sdk-download](./img/sdk_download.png)